Advice for international students

 - and, if taking a PLUS Loan must also include:

-From 1st July, which is the earliest date that we can originate loans for 2017-18, we aim to process your completed application within 2 weeks of receipt.
-Please allow at least 2 weeks for the confirmation of Direct Loans letter for your visa to arrive by Airmail, but unfortunately we cannot guarantee delivery.
-Ideally, we should receive your completed application by the end of July so that you could receive this loan letter within the time needed for your visa application.
+From 1st July, which is the earliest date that we can originate loans for 2020-21, we aim to process your completed application within 2 weeks of receipt.
+Ideally, we should receive your completed application by the end of July.

-You will be emailed confirmation that your loan has been originated and your visa letter has been sent to the address provided.
+You will be emailed confirmation that your loan has been originated and your letter showing the amount and dates for disbursement.

 Incomplete applications cannot be processed, so please ensure you have completed each step correctly and provided all requested documents to avoid delays.